 This Act regulates the possession of arms and ammunition and introduces stricter controls over the licensing of firearms.

 All forms relating to firearms control can be downloaded in English and Afrikaans from the SAPS website.

 Owning a gun in South Africa isn't a right enshrined in the Constitution – unlike the United States' Second Amendment – but you can legally own one.

 (Regulation) (File type: pdf; size: 75.09 KB)No. R 957 of 2003Secretariat of Safety and Security (The Government of South Africa)

 When it comes to firearms, the devil is in the details.
 Read all the regulations applicable to firearm ownership.

-The South African Police Service (SAPS) may remove a firearm under certain circumstances: If someone is in possession of a firearm without a licence, the SAPS may remove the firearm and bring a criminal charge against the person.
-If someone has a licence for a firearm but poses a danger, the SAPS can declare the person unfit to possess a firearm.
-Someone convicted of certain offences is deemed to be unfit to possess a firearm, and may not keep a firearm.
+The South African Police Service (SAPS) may remove a firearm under certain circumstances: If you’re in possession of a firearm without a licence, the SAPS may remove the firearm and bring a criminal charge against you.
+If you have a licence for a firearm but pose a danger, the SAPS can declare you unfit to possess a firearm.
+If you’re convicted of certain offences, you’re deemed to be unfit to possess a firearm and can’t own a firearm.

 (Reports and Research) (File type: pdf; size: 6.89 MB)Department of Community Safety (Western Cape Government)